canro91/canro91.github.io/_posts/2019-11-11-GitGuideForTfsUsers.md

 ### Checking and Pushing

 After modifying some files, you want to version control them.
 With TFS you "check-in" your files.
 This means, those files are kept in the history of the project and synced with the server.
-But, with Git, your committed files live only in your local copy of the project, until you sync or _push_ them to a server.
+But, with Git, you "commit" your files.
+And, your committed files live only in your local copy of the project, until you sync or _push_ them to a server.

 ## Branching